JuanCaroRodriguez/JuanCaroRodriguez/README.md

 ---

-⭐ If you are interested in collaborating on **AI, automation or software development projects**, feel free to connect!
+⭐ If you are interested in collaborating on **AI, automation, data analytics or software development projects**, feel free to connect!

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0f2027,100:2c5364&height=120&section=footer"/>